Lords Temporal: Life peers

 The largest group of Lords Temporal, and indeed of the whole House, are life peers.
-As of February 2023 there are 665 life peers.
+As of March 2024 there are 670 life peers.
 Life peerages rank only as barons or baronesses, and are created under the Life Peerages Act 1958.
 Like all other peers, life peers are created by the Crown, who acts on the advice of the Prime Minister or the House of Lords Appointments Commission.
-By convention, however, the Prime Minister allows leaders of other parties to nominate some life peers, to maintain political equilibrium.
+However, by convention, the Prime Minister allows leaders of other parties to nominate some life peers, to maintain political equilibrium.

 In 2000, the government announced it would set up an Independent Appointments Commission, under Lord Stevenson of Coddenham, to select fifteen so-called "people's peers" for life peerages.

 Defunct groupings

 Law lords

 Until the establishment of the Supreme Court in 2009, a subset of the Lords Temporal – known as the Law Lords – acted as the final court of appeal in the United Kingdom judicial system.
 These lords became the first justices of the UK Supreme Court.